Remarks on paper "Two-term spectral asymptotics in linear elasticity'': The forth serious mistake in

 {\bf Without doubt, the authors of \cite{CaFrLeVa-23} had not understood the key steps and important idea in \cite{Liu-21} that were mentioned above.
 They erroneously regarded ``double operator'' $\mathcal{T}$ as

 and discussed the commutativity for $\mathcal {\tilde{T}}$ and $J$ (that is useless at all).}

 0.19 true cm

 Clearly, $\mathcal{T}$ is a (non-divergence form) elliptic operator with bounded measurable coefficients in $\mathbb{R}^2$.
 The coefficients of $\mathcal{T}$ are discontinuous in $\mathbb{R}^2$ (jump on $x$-axis $\partial \mathbb{R}^2_+$), but the coefficients of $\mathcal{T}|_{\mathbb{\bar R}^2_+}$ and $\mathcal{T}|_{\mathbb{R}^2_-}$ are smooth on $\mathbb{\bar R}^2_+$ and (up to) $\mathbb{\bar R}^2_-$, respectively.
 For such kind of elliptic operators (their coefficients are discontinuous only on an $(n-1)$-dimensional smooth hyper-surface), J. Xiong in \cite{Xi-11} established the existence and regularity of solutions (in the sense of viscosity solution).
 For more general (non-divergence form) elliptic operators $A$ whose coefficient are discontinuous only at one direction, H. Dong \cite{Do-12} established the regularity theory of solutions for the parabolic equations $(\frac{\partial}{\partial t}-A)u=f$ (in sense of strong solution).
-H. Dong in \cite{Do-12} also proved that the solutions are $C^{1,1}_{loc}$, and gave $W^{1,2}_2$-estimates.
+H. Dong in \cite{Do-12} also proved that the solutions are $C^{1,1}_{loc}$, and gave $W^{1,2}_2$-estimates (In fact, H. Dong's results are enough for our discussing in regularity of solutions).
 Thus, ``$\mathcal{P}$ ...., it does not give rise to a heat operator. '' in line -4 on p.$\,$33 of \cite{CaFrLeVa-22} is a wrong statement.

-0.2 true cm {\bf Because the authors of \cite{CaFrLeVa-23} have not known these great progresses in regularity of non-divergence form parabolic (or elliptic) equations with discontinuous points of coefficients only placed on a smooth hypersurface, authors of \cite{CaFrLeVa-23} gave a very strange and erroneous statement}: ``But (A.1) implies that $\mathcal{T}$ is not symmetric; therefore, it does not give rise to a heat operator.'' (see, from line -5 to line -3 on p.33 in \cite{CaFrLeVa-23}).
+0.2 true cm {{\bf Because the authors of \cite{CaFrLeVa-23} have not known these great progresses in regularity of non-divergence form parabolic (or elliptic) equations with discontinuous points of coefficients only placed on a smooth hypersurface, authors of \cite{CaFrLeVa-23} gave a very ridiculous and erroneous statement}}: ``But (A.1) implies that $\mathcal{T}$ is not symmetric; therefore, it does not give rise to a heat operator.'' (see, from line -5 to line -3 on p.33 in \cite{CaFrLeVa-23}).

 1.19 true cm